 I’m going to be honest here.
 It’s something that has bothered me for a while now.
 It’s a love hate relationship.
 New Year’s Resolutions.

-Why am I talking about New Year’s resolutions in May?
-Well, here we are a thousand days deep into this quarantine – something that we’ve never experienced before – and if you’re anything like me you’ve probably had a few days of zero motivation.
+Why am I talking about New Year’s resolutions right now?
+Well, here we are a thousand days deep into something that we’ve never experienced before – and if you’re anything like me you’ve probably had a few days of zero motivation.
 Your resolutions, hopefully not, are possibly slipping.
 The things you’ve chosen to work on might be hanging out on the sideline because life got messy quick.
 Maybe you don’t even remember what your resolution was!

 New Year’s Resolutions: major hype, and major letdowns.
 I love it when people decide they want to do something to better themselves.
 Whether that’s to move their body more, eat more whole foods, eat less processed foods, drink more water, say less negative things about themselves and others, watch less TV and read more books.
 The possibilities are endless.
 It’s an awesome thing to want to better yourself!
 However, oftentimes we forget.
 We forget one day and then that leads to an entire year passing by without another thought.
 But when it does come back into our minds, we tend to say “Oh – I’ll just try again next year.”
 NEXT YEAR?
 That’s another year of life!
 Another year of growth!
 Another year to better ourselves.
 Maybe your go-to is “I’ll start Monday.”
 What is so special about Monday?
 Why not tomorrow?
 Better yet, WHY NOT NOW?
 You see, it’s a love hate thing.
 I love when people want to start bettering themselves but I hate that they wait for a specific date to tell them to start.